 The desiccant dehumidifier is a perfect choice for those who want to remove moisture from an unheated house or room.

 The reason the desiccant models have an advantage in colder temperatures is due to how refrigerant models work.
-A refrigerant dehumidifier works most efficiently when the temperature in the unit is colder than the air around it.
+A refrigerant dehumidifier works most efficiently when the unit’s temperature is colder than the air around it.
 As soon as the environment drops below 50°F or 10oc, a refrigerant dehumidifier will work less efficiently, as ice begins to form within the unit.
 The refrigerant model needs to spend time heating up and removing the ice before continuing.

 This means that if you need to extract moisture from your garage or your basement, you’ll be able to do so with the DD8L, although it shouldn’t be used in freezing environments.
-A refined machine, the DD8L is energy efficient and holds a class A rating, which means you can get the results you need without having to worry about the bills.
+A refined machine, the DD8L, is energy efficient and holds a class A rating, which means you can get the results you need without having to worry about the bills.
 A smaller dehumidifier, even for the domestic range, at 36x20x55cm and weighing 8kg, the unit is easy to transport and has a handle found on the top.

 Easy to use, the unit is complete with the unique Meaco control logic, which allows you to maintain a humidity level chosen by you.
 What’s more, you can set the unit to check the humidity levels every 30 minutes.
-All of this can be achieved by using the simple and highly accessible digital display and controls.
+All of this can be achieved by using simple and highly accessible digital display and controls.

 It goes without saying that if you’re looking for a smaller energy-efficient desiccant dehumidifier for your home, then the Meaco DD8L Zambezi should be high up on your list.